buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcRelSequence.md

 Reference to the process, that is the successor.

 ### TimeLag
-Time duration of the sequence, it is the time lag between the
-    predecessor and the successor as specified by the SequenceType.
+Time duration of the sequence, it is the time lag between the predecessor and the successor as specified by the _SequenceType_.

 ### SequenceType
 The way in which the time lag applies to the sequence.

 ### UserDefinedSequenceType
-Allows for specification of user defined type of the sequence
-    beyond the enumeration values (START_START, START_FINISH,
-    FINISH_START, FINISH_FINISH) provided by _SequenceType_
-    attribute of type _IfcSequenceEnum_.
-When a value is provided for attribute _UserDefinedSequenceType_ in
-    parallel the attribute _SequenceType_ shall have
+Allows for specification of user defined type of the sequence beyond the enumeration values (_START_START_, _START_FINISH_ _FINISH_START_, _FINISH_FINISH_) provided by _SequenceType_ attribute of type _IfcSequenceEnum_.
+When a value is provided for attribute _UserDefinedSequenceType_ in parallel the attribute _SequenceType_ shall have enumeration value _USERDEFINED_.
-    enumeration value USERDEFINED.

 { .change-ifc2x4}
 > IFC4 CHANGE Attribute added